nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

   </tr>
 </table>

-A **business required** element for when the ePMA user wishes to provides supporting textual information to the pharmacy.
-For example, if there has been a change in dosing requirements that changes what the pharmacy is required to dispense, e.g. a change from an oral solid to an oral liquid formulation of the same medicine.
+An optional element for when the ePMA user wishes to provides supporting textual information to the pharmacy.
+This element **must not** be used for dosing instructions, see [dosageInstruction](develop_medicationrequest.html#dosageInstruction).

 Where no supporting information is required, this element can be omitted.